cast-org/figuration/docs/components/progress.md

 The striped gradient can also be animated.
 Add `.progress-bar-animated` to `.progress-bar` to animate the stripes right to left via CSS3 animations.

-Animated progress bars are not available in browsers that do not support CSS3 animations, such as IE 9 or Opera 12.
+Animated progress bars are not available in browsers that do not support CSS3 animations.

 <div class="cf-example">
     <div class="progress">